 The .416 Remington came on the scene in 1989, during a time when the big bores were experiencing a resurgence, especially the .416-inch bore diameter.
 By 1990, the classic .416 Rigby—which remains a staple among big-game hunters—had two commercial siblings: the .416 Weatherby Magnum and the .416 Remington Magnum.
 The former is based on the huge, proprietary .378 Weatherby case, but the latter was a derivative of the belted Holland & Holland family.

 To understand the development of the .416 Remington, you’ll need to look at the environment in Great Britain after the end of the Second World War.
 While the hunting was opening up again across East Africa, the British ammunition for the big safari guns was drying up, rendering those guns nearly useless.
 Thankfully, there were good supplies of American ammunition for the .375 Holland & Holland, as well as for that newcomer, the .458 Winchester Magnum.
-It would be those two cartridges which would share the majority of the African hunting duties for the next few decades, but the wildcatters who loved the .416-inch-bore would use both of those cases to the bore diameter alive.
+It would be those two cartridges which would share the majority of the African hunting duties for the next few decades, but the wildcatters who loved the .416-inch-bore would use both of those cases to keep the bore diameter alive.

 Bob Chatfield-Taylor necked down the .458 Winchester Magnum, with its 2½-inch case, to create his .416 Taylor, which would match the classic Rigby formula of a 400-grain bullet at a muzzle velocity of 2400 fps, for 5,000 ft.-lbs. of muzzle energy.
 The Taylor works very well in a standard long-action rifle.
 But it was George Hoffman—an American professional hunter in Africa—who opened the 2.85-inch .375 H&H Magnum case up to hold .416-inch-diameter bullets, resulting in the .416 Hoffman, which would also match the Rigby ballistics.